 But here's an important fact: Like your life, the Lifebook never stops evolving.

 So despite having finished the course, I am continuously updating the categories in my book with new thoughts, visions, strategies, and beliefs that I continue to develop.

 Jon and Missy make it clear that the process being taught are tools for life, and as you go forward you'll use the teachings to continually refine your vision.
 This is a book about your life that will evolve with you.

 My book has become a great motivator.
 I can look back at where I was at the start of the course, the vision I developed, how far I've come in realizing that vision, and how I have evolved above and beyond my old preconceived limits.

 For me, the true value of this course grows over time, with you, as you grow – having learned the valuable lessons that Jon and Missy share.

 Are you writing your own life book, or are you letting other people write it for you?

-This question usually becomes really apparent in our 30s, 40s and 50s, but for some it can be later in life.
+This question usually becomes really apparent in our 30s and 40s, but for some it can be earlier or later in life.

 I've certainly spent the last decade asking and answering these questions, and subsequently changing many things about my life.